 Root canal therapy is actually not as uncomfortable as some might think.
 Most people liken the sensations they feel during endodontic treatment to receiving a filling.
 This is because our practice utilizes anesthetics like a local injectable and nitrous oxide to ensure comfort.

-For more information or to schedule a visit, contact the office of Dr. Daniel Bush today.
+For more information or to schedule a visit, contact the office of Dr. Daggula today.